Here’s a type of case that crosses my desk often, and to which I almost always say “no.” But should I?

 But American has already told him his flights don’t qualify, so I don’t think I’ll have much luck persuading them to change their mind.
 As for OnePass, the asking-for-a-boarding-pass maneuver is a known delay tactic.
 Airlines are quick to offer miles, but if they could find a reason to not give them to you, they would.

 I also hesitate because I think mileage programs are a racket, and I don’t want to encourage my readers to participate in programs that will hurt them.
+(Here’s our guide to surviving a long flight in economy class and avoiding jet lag.)

 How is this hurting a passenger like La Torre?